enkidevs/curriculum/mongodb/mongodb-introduction/query-operators/query-collection-3.md

 // ...
 ```

-**Note**: If we wanted the query above to find only the documents where one of the values is true, we would have to add the `$or` logical operator.
+> ❗ If we wanted the query above to find only the documents where one of the values is true, we would have to add the `$or` logical operator.

 ---